SpongePowered/SpongeDocs/source/contributing/spongedocs.rst

   i.
 Some exceptions are made for translation purposes.

-7. Make distinction between Sponge Coremod, SpongeVanilla and SpongeAPI.
+7. Make distinction between SpongeForge, SpongeVanilla and SpongeAPI.
 8. If it looks awful in your language, invent your own rules.
 9. Sponge is the Project Title and should NOT be translated.